 Tackling Victoria’s transport emissions: community panel

-About the strategy
+About the 30-year infrastructure strategy

 To help inform our understanding of density done well, we asked community members from Footscray, Camberwell and Heidelberg, ‘what makes an area a great place?’.
 The findings reveal that across these three suburbs, residents are willing to embrace greater urban density if the area has good access to public transport, quality urban design, plenty of green open space, and walking and cycling options.
 Melburnians of all ages want to live in homes that range from houses, townhouses and apartments, which can be possible if density is done well.

 In September 2020, Infrastructure Victoria released Fair Move: Better Public Transport Fares for Melbourne which shows how we can make Melbourne’s public transport system cheaper, safer and fairer and supports our ongoing research into the benefits of transport network pricing.
 The report makes 13 recommendations to the Victorian Government to be implemented within the next five years.

 View our Resources page to read our latest reports.

 Or you can learn more about the 2016 30-year infrastructure strategy here.